mongodb/terraform-provider-mongodbatlas/website/docs/d/cluster.html.markdown

 # mongodbatlas_cluster

 `mongodbatlas_cluster` describes a Cluster.
-The.
 The data source requires your Project ID.

 -> **NOTE:** Groups and projects are synonymous terms.
 You may find group_id in the official documentation.